The single Create button that changed everything

 Why this matters for your product

 Every product has a core action.
-For social networks, it is posting.
-For e-commerce, it is adding to cart.
-For workflow software, it is creating.
+For social networks, it’s posting.
+For e-commerce, it’s adding to cart.
+For workflow software, it’s creating.
+Does it need to be more complicated than that?
+No.

 The questions to ask:

-The Create button is not just a UI element.
-It is a growth mechanism.
+The Create button isn’t just a UI element.
+It’s a growth mechanism.
 Every template created is a reason for coworkers to join.
 Every task assigned is a notification pulling someone back.

 The push model says: “I have to go to it.”
 The pull model says: “It makes me come in.”